Internet-Draft Payment Intent Charge April 2026

 5. Request Schema

 The request parameter for a "charge" intent is a JSON object with shared fields defined by this specification and optional method-specific extensions in the methodDetails field.
+The request JSON MUST be serialized using JSON Canonicalization Scheme (JCS) and base64url-encoded without padding per [I-D.httpauth-payment].

 5.1.
 Shared Fields

 All payment methods implementing the "charge" intent MUST support these shared fields, enabling clients to parse and display payment requests consistently across methods.
+Payment methods MAY elevate OPTIONAL fields to REQUIRED in their method specification (e.g., recipient and expires are REQUIRED for blockchain methods).

 5.1.1.
 Required Fields